zwbetz-gh/zwbetz/content/blog/simple-pleasures/index.md

 1. Having the family together for dinner
 1. When a shirt and pants fit just right
 1. When a tucked in shirt doesn't come untucked
-1. McDonald’s ice cream cone
+1. McDonald's ice cream cone
 1. Cold bed sheets
 1. When you walk outside and hot sun hits you
 1. Naps